-The Primary Contractor shall make a good faith effort to outreach, train, and employ cash assistance beneficiaries in accordance with the provisions of Appendix C.
+The Primary Contractor and its BH-MCO shall make a good faith effort to outreach, train, and employ cash assistance beneficiaries in accordance with the provisions of Appendix C.

-I-9.
-SMALL DIVERSE BUSINESS INFORMATION
+I-9 SMALL DIVERSE BUSINESS INFORMATION

-The Department encourages participation by small diverse businesses as prime contractors and encourages all prime contractors to make significant commitment to use small diverse businesses as subcontractors and suppliers.
+The Department encourages participation by small diverse businesses as prime contractors and encourages all prime contractors to make a significant commitment to use small diverse businesses as subcontractors and suppliers.

-A Small Diverse Business is a Department of General Services certified minority-owned business, service-disabled veteran-owned business or veteran-owned business, or United States Small Business Administration-certified 8(a) small disadvantaged business concern that qualifies as a small business.
+A Small Diverse Business is a Department of General Services -certified minority-owned business, service-disabled veteran-owned business or veteran-owned business, or United States Small Business Administration-certified 8(a) small disadvantaged business concern that qualifies as a small business.

-A Small business in the United States which is independently owned, not dominant in their field of operation, employ no more than 100 full-time or full-time equivalent employees and earn less than \$20 million in gross annual revenues (\$25 million in gross annual revenues for those businesses in the information technology sales or service business).
+A small business is a business in the United States which is independently owned, not dominant in its field of operation, employ no more than 100 full-time or full-time equivalent employees and earn less than \$20 million in gross annual revenues (\$25 million in gross annual revenues for those businesses in the information technology sales or service business).